pboling/railsbling.com/content/cv.md

 ### Download Resume Here <i class="fas fa-level-down"></i>

-I'm not a fan of vendor-lockin, so have it your way!
+I'm not a fan of vendor-lock, so have it your way!

 - **[WEB](http://resume.peterboling.com)** (a website, for a web browser)
 - **[ePub](/cv/Peter_Boling_Resume_2020.02.06.epub)** (formatted for e-readers)